Sitecore-Community/docs/xDB/Engagement Automation/debug-a-plan/index.md

 ![alt]({{ site.baseurl}}/images/Engagement%20Automation/Testing%20Plan/howitworks5.png)

-This means that engagement automation has processed `StateTransition` and moved our contact to the Initial State. **/this needs to be checked, as I’m not sure if this is done by automation worker or aggregation part/**
+This means that engagement automation has processed `StateTransition` and moved our contact to the Initial State.

 ### Check the Marketing Control Panel

-Select your engagement plan in the Marketing Control Panel tree and select **Monitor**.
+Select your engagement plan in the Marketing Control Panel tree and select **Supervise**.
 Select Initial State and 'View' in the Contacts chunk in the ribbon.
 You should see your visitor there:

 ![alt]({{ site.baseurl}}/images/Engagement%20Automation/Testing%20Plan/howitworks8.png)